-The New York State Senate today is expected to pass the Family Health Care Decisions Act (FHCDA), empowering family members and others close to the patient to make medical decisions for incapacitated patients.
+(Albany, NY) – The New York State Senate passed the Family Health Care Decisions Act (FHCDA) today by a vote of 55-3, empowering family members and others close to the patient to make medical decisions for incapacitated patients.

 Only 20 percent of individuals sign a health care proxy, leaving the overwhelming majority of patients without any opportunity for decisions to be made on their behalf if they become incapacitated.
-After years of inaction, the Senate intends to act on and pass the FHCDA to create a legal mechanism for the appointment of a health care surrogate to make health care decisions for individuals who become incapacitated.
+After years of inaction, the Senate passed the FHCDA to create a legal mechanism for the appointment of a health care surrogate to make health care decisions for individuals who become incapacitated.

 “The Family Health Care Decisions Act was first introduced 17 years ago.
-Today, as the Senate Health Chair, I am proud to announce that the Senate will pass this crucial legislation -- and I am confident Governor Paterson will sign it into law,” said Senator Thomas K. Duane, the bill’s lead sponsor.
+Today, as the Senate Health Chair, I am proud to announce the passage of this crucial legislation -- and I am confident Governor Paterson will sign it into law,” said Senator Thomas K. Duane, the bill’s lead sponsor.
 “This is vitally important legislation that protects those who are incapacitated and powerless.
 The FHCDA eliminates the uncertainty that care-givers face when a patient is no longer able to make decisions for him or herself, assuring that the best interests of that individual are respected.”

 “For years, families have been shut out from making health care decisions for their loved ones who are incapacitated.
 We are empowering families and protecting patients during their time of need.
 This bill will give patients the opportunity they need to get the treatment they deserve.
 I applaud Senator Tom Duane, sponsor of this legislation, for his leadership and commitment to giving all New Yorkers a health care system that cares for their needs,” said Senate Majority Conference Leader John L. Sampson.